 Notes: For University Entrance 5 Writing and 5 Reading credits are necessary.

 Learning Resources that are Highly Recommended.
-If students have access to laptops, Sibelius first, Musescore or Mixcraft software for PCs and Garage Band on Macs are highly recommended.
+If students have access to laptops, Noteflight, Ableton software for PCs and Garage Band on Macs are highly recommended.

 Further tertiary study at University.